 Failure to follow code could result in death or serious injury.
 All field wiring MUST be performed by qualified personnel.
 Improperly installed and grounded field wiring poses FIRE and ELECTROCUTION hazards.
-To avoid these hazards, you MUST follow requirements for field wiring installation and grounding as described in NEC and your local/state electrical codes.
-Failure to follow code could result in death or serious injury.
+To avoid these hazards, you MUST follow requirements for field wiring installation and grounding as described in NEC and your local/state/national electrical codes.